Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/logo/readme-logo.png)

 # [SPEED TYPING GAME](https://toto-kotaro-tanaka.github.io/ms2-speed-typing-game/)
 This is a website of a speed typing game with an additional function that users can learn about all the countries in the world.
-I create this for **Milestone Project 2 (Interactive Frontend Development), Full Stack Software Development** in [**Code Institute**](https://codeinstitute.net/), Ireland.
+I create this for **Milestone Project 2 (Interactive Frontend Development), Full Stack Software Development** in [Code Institute](https://codeinstitute.net/), Ireland.

 It is a mobile responsive website, however, the speed typing game can be played on a laptop or desktop only as a keyboard is required.
-The link to the website is available [**HERE**](https://toto-kotaro-tanaka.github.io/ms2-speed-typing-game/).<br>
+The link to the website is available [HERE](https://toto-kotaro-tanaka.github.io/ms2-speed-typing-game/).<br>

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms2-speed-typing-game/blob/main/assets/readme/mockup/mockup.png)